ttilley02/SocialC/README.md

 # Social Posts Client

-Scalable React template for image social media site.
+Scalable React template for a social media site.

 ## Features:
 ##### Auth for registration